Top Service Manager Interview Questions with Example Answers [2022]

 • - Strong leadership skills

-• - Ability to motivate others
+• - Ability to make difficult decisions

 What the interviewer is looking for:

-• - Ability to travel frequently
+• - Ability to explain financial terms in layman's terms

 What the interviewer is looking for: